Building a real estate lead generation website is vital for real estate professionals looking to boost sales.

-Create a contact form that is simple and short.
+A real estate lead generation website is one that makes connecting with your business easy.
+This requires a visible Contact Us button with a contact form that is simple and quick to complete.
 The less information they have to fill in the more chance you have of them actually going through with it.
-Try to include only the important fields required, such as name, email, phone number and message.
+Try to include the most important fields only, such as name, email, phone number and message.
 Consider including drop-down menus for any other information that isn’t vital.

-To capture potential leads that are really not into filling out forms, it’s a really good idea to invest in a live chat solution.
-This way you can communicate with visitors in real time, engage them and direct them to the information they need.
+To capture potential leads that don’t like filling out forms, a live chat solution might be the way to go.
+This way you can communicate with visitors in real time and immediately direct them to the information they need.

 Be sure to allow the visitor to close the live chat window if they are done using it so that it doesn’t irritate the eye.

 Human communication is still as important as ever for consumers, so try to reply to all the requests personally and quickly.